CerebralSeed/Neural-Splitting-with-Dice-Roll-in-Pytorch/README.md

 Research folder contains research done on the Neural Splitting and Dice Roll algorithms.

-*I am not in any way affiliated with Pytorch or Facebook.

 ## Motivation for Neuron Splitting
 Consider the Island Problem: we find ourselves on an island in the ocean and the only way off the island is to find the lowest point.
 However, there is a dense fog so we can't see very far.
 But we have a flat XY map of the island boundaries and can instantly teleport anywhere we desire within those boundaries.
 How could we quickly find the lowest point on the island?